progs2002/LinearTransformation/README.md

 # LinearTransformation

-## The goal of this article is to show you how useful matrices can be in transforming 2D space making really cool visual animations inspired by a youtube series <a href="https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab">Essense of Linear Algebra" by 3Blue1Brown.</a> I highly recommend you to read this document before moving on with the actual software
+## The goal of this article is to show you how useful matrices can be in transforming 2D space making really cool visual animations inspired by a youtube series <a href="https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab">Essense of Linear Algebra" by 3Blue1Brown</a> (Go check out his channel if you haven't already).
+I highly recommend you to read this document before moving on with the actual software

 <br>